polterguy/phosphorusfive/README.md

 you can start out with the [Hello World app](https://github.com/polterguy/hello-world/releases), which creates a _"template"_ for you when creating your own apps.

+**Notice** - If you intend to use the source version of Phosphorus Five, you must make sure you install GnuPG, since GnuPG is used to manage PGP keys, which among other things is required when you download and install apps through its _"Bazar"_.
+For the record, whether or not you install apps through the _"Bazar"_ or download the zip source files for your apps, doesn't really matter, since the Hyperlambda files for your apps, is distributed as is, also when you install apps through the Bazar.

+If you intend to use MySQL, either indirectly through e.g. Sephia Five or Sulphur Five etc, or directly in your own code - You must make sure you have
+MySQL installed, and that you've modified your web.config file such that the connection string to your MySQL instance is correctly setup.

-When you have downloaded the source code, simply open Visual Studio, Xamarin or MonoDevelop, and browse for the _"p5.sln"_ file inside your Phosphorus Five source code folder, and open up this solution.
+When you have downloaded the source code for Phosphorus Five and Micro, and installed GnuPG, and optionally MySQL, simply open Visual Studio, Xamarin or MonoDevelop, and browse for the _"p5.sln"_ file inside your Phosphorus Five source code folder, and open up this solution.

 ## Creating your own apps